bitmovin/licensing-demo/README.md

 HTTP code 5xx -> allow or deny based on configured failure action<br>

 To make sure the player gets a license decision in any case, a failure action has to be configured.
-The failure action specifies whether Bitmovin's licensing backend should either ALLOW or DENY a license in case the 3rd party licensing server returns a 5xx HTTP error code or the request times out.
-The 3rd party licensing server is called with a default timeout of 1000ms.
+The failure action specifies whether Bitmovin's licensing backend should either allow or deny a license in case the 3rd party licensing server returns a 5xx HTTP error code or the request times out.
+A timeout happens when the 3rd party licensing server does not respond within 1000ms to a license call.

-The HTTP response of the 3rd party licensing server can have a "customData" field just as the HTTP call which is passed through to the player.
+The HTTP response of the 3rd party licensing server can contain a "customData" field which is passed through to the player.

 ### More information about the 3rd party licensing and the player configuration and API in general, can be found in our [online documentation](https://developer.bitmovin.com/playback).